 Is Iced Latte Coffee?

 Based on the definition we provided earlier, an iced latte is a form of a coffee drink.
-It’s made by mixing milk with espresso, which is itself a type of coffee.
-Espresso is normally brewed by running hot water through coffee grounds at very high pressure and speed.
-This is why you need a special piece of equipment like an espresso machine.
+It’s made by mixing milk with a shot of espresso, which is itself a type of coffee.
+Espresso is normally brewed by running hot water (steam) through coffee grounds at very high pressure and speed.
+This is why you need a special piece of equipment like an espresso machine or moka pot.

 Is Iced Latte Bad For You?